Xantos Labs is an actively-managed investment platform with the goal of outperforming the S&P 500.

 Final Thoughts on Xantos Labs

 With just $2.2 million under management, Xantos Labs is new to this space.
-Despite their above-average track record, choosing to invest with Xantos Labs requires being comfortable with where they’re at as a company.
-So far, they’ve shown some promising results, with risk-adjusted returns above industry competitors and the S&P 500.
+Investing with Xantos Labs requires being comfortable with where they’re at as a company.

 So if you’re investing for retirement, it’s important that you’re not relying on outperformance — which is very difficult to achieve, no matter how advanced the strategy.